wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 Besides being the fastest live-chat service, ClickDesk also allows visitors to call your business directly from browser or our local access numbers in 40+ countries.

+Listed among the **"Top 10 must have plugins of 2011"** by TheProgrammingBlog.com

 **Testimonials**

 * The process to install this wonderfull plugin was fast and simple thanks to your tutorial movie.
 The plugin works great.
 I rated it with 6 stars, only because the plugin really earns it! keep up the good work and you make many people happy!
 Thanks again! - Rien